dabeaz-course/practical-python/Notes/07_Advanced_Topics/04_Function_decorators.md

 There are many more subtle details to decorators than what has been presented here.
 For example, using them in classes.
 Or using multiple decorators with a function.
 However, the previous example is a good illustration of how their use tends to arise.
+Usually, it's in response to repetitive code appearing across a wide range of function definitions.
+A decorator can move that code to a central definition.

 ## Exercises